-Prior to joining the firm, Ms. Gruber was a partner at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where her practice included real estate, general business, and corporate law.
+Prior to joining the firm, Jenny was a partner at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where her practice included real estate, general business, and corporate law.

-While attending law school, Ms. Gruber was an articles editor of the SMU Law Review Association.
+While attending law school, she was an articles editor of the SMU Law Review Association.

-Ms. Gruber was recognized as a 2017 Texas “Rising Star” in the area of Real Estate by Super Lawyers magazine.
+Jenny was recognized as a 2017 and 2018 Texas “Rising Star” in the area of Real Estate by Super Lawyers magazine.

-Texas A&M University, B.S., Agricultural Development, emphasis on Economics (2001) magna cum laude
+Texas A&M University B.S.
+(2001) Agricultural Development, emphasis in Economics, magna cum laude

 Dallas Bar Association, Member